thomaswoodcock/thomaswoodcock.github.io/_posts/2020-06-21-a-site-aside.md

 directors and their respective works.
 When I have watched a film, or listened to an album, I just update the YAML files and Jekyll will do the rest.

+The homepage has also been updated and now shows the three latest diary entries, album ratings and film ratings.

 I have tried to use
 [semantic HTML elements](https://developer.mozilla.org/en-US/docs/Glossary/semantics#Semantics_in_HTML) throughout the website, while also styling the elements in a simple, accessible way.
 I was inspired by the designs of [Inclusive Components](https://inclusive-components.design/), [Every Layout](https://every-layout.dev/) and [Andy Bell](https://hankchizljaw.com/).

+It's not perfect, and will be tweaked continuouly, but it does its job.